 Notes: I used one bunch of beets to get this amount.
 I peeled them, sliced them in half (or quarters for the larger ones) and dry roasted them at 350 until they were cooked through.
 Also, this is the exact amount that I used, for the loaf you see pictured, but the other times I made this bread I used as little as 1/2 cup or as much as 1 and 1/4 cup of beet puree.
 The only change will be to the amount of additional flour that is needed (kneaded?) while kneading.

 The barley malt flour helps make the bread a little softer but doesn’t fundamentally change any aspects of the recipe, so it’s completely optional.
 It’s probably not worth buying any unless you make bread often, but if you do, I usually get mine from Barry Farm, along with a ton of other awesome bulk stuff that they sell.
 Note that barley malt powder is different from diastatic malt powder.

 Finally, the ice cube trick.
 I pre-heated a small ramekin inside the oven as the bread was baking, and when I was ready to create a bit of steam in the oven to get the crust even crustier, I opened the oven, tossed a couple of ice cubes into the hot ramekin, and quickly closed the oven again to trap the steam inside.
 Nothing too dramatic.

 Okay, so, Virtual Vegan Potluck!
 My post is in the breads category, but throughout the potluck you’ll also find entrees, desserts, sides, soups, and more.
-To check out the full list of participating blogs go here.
-Use the buttons below to navigate to the blogs previous and subsequent to mine!
+Use the links below to navigate to the blogs previous and subsequent to mine!